Something strange is happening.

 - Customer Support

 Honestly, this list could go on and on.
-These are all roles that I now have to assume as an entrepreneur.
-If a client doesn’t pay me on time (or at all), then I’m on the hook for hunting down that money.
+These are all roles that I had to figure out myself as a coach.
+If a client doesn’t pay me on time, then I’m on the hook for hunting down that money.
 Or if I need to onboard a new virtual team member, that process is on me too.
 Same with marketing and selling my services.

-Below is a detailed analysis I put together on how much I would need to make as a business owner to replace the income from my job.
-In my case, I would need to make ~1.5X more as an entrepreneur to stay even because of all the benefits I gave up and the additional expenses required for running my own business.
+Below is a detailed analysis I put together on how much I would need to make as a coach (in my case) to replace the income from my job.
+I figured out that I would need to make ~1.5X more as a coach to stay even because of all the benefits I gave up and the additional expenses required for running my own business.

-As a sales executive, I made $160,000 per year and I would need to be making somewhere close to $234,500 per year as a coach to break even.
+As a sales executive, I made an average of $160,000 per year and I would need to be making somewhere close to $234,500 per year as a coach to break even.

-How much I needed to make as an entrepreneur to replace my day job income.
+How much I needed to make as a coach to replace my day job income.

 Having this level of clarity is important as you plan for your new venture.
 It will help you figure out how to get somewhere in the ballpark of what you were making at your job so that your lifestyle doesn’t take a huge hit.
 In fact, I’d guess this one step would either keep many wannabe entrepreneurs in their jobs longer or allow them to get more creative about how they are going to replace their job income.

 One of the guys in my coach mastermind left his business and was making $25k-$30k per month within a year of becoming a coach.
-Part of this was due to his clarity on how much income he needed/wanted to make.
+Part of this was due to his pristine clarity on how much income he needed/wanted to make to replace what he was used to.

-I knew I needed to do all of the roles I listed above (and more), but I quickly realized that I couldn’t.
+I knew that someone would need to do many of the roles I listed above (and more), and I quickly realized that it wasn’t going to be me.
 Unless I wanted to work 80 hours per week and risk burnout and hating my new “job”, I needed to get help.

 One of the first areas I outsourced was accounting and bookkeeping.
 Having a sales background, I figured I could handle the numbers.
-But, much to my surprise, business accounting was quite different from knowing the numbers to hit my sales quota.
+But, much to my surprise, business accounting was quite different from putting together my monthly sales projections.
 Once this task was fully outsourced, I felt much happier knowing it was being handled correctly by professionals.

 The outsourcing continued from there!
 I hired copywriters, digital designers, and virtual assistants to help with admin tasks.
 The work quickly became a lot easier, but this ate into my profits.